Prepare your evaluation dataset

 reference The ground truth to compare your LLM response to.

-The required inputs for the evaluation dataset should be consistent with your metrics.
-For more details regarding customizing your metrics, see Define your evaluation metrics and Run evaluation.
-For more details regarding how to include reference data in your model-based metrics, see Adapt a metric prompt template to your input data.
+The required inputs for the evaluation dataset must be consistent with your metrics.
+To learn more about customizing your metrics and running an evaluation, see Define your evaluation metrics and Run evaluation.
+For details about including reference data in your model-based metrics, see Adapt a metric prompt template to your input data.

 Import your evaluation dataset